is55555/simple-retry-decorator/README.md

 utility supervisor function that does return a truthy/falsy value depending on success, maybe set some variable to keep track of the output of the actual function if that is necessary, and then decorate that.
 See TODO.

+# retry_catch

+I added this decorator to deal with the problem of returned values and encapsulation of the errors/failures in a different way.

+In Python, failure is generally expressed by the raising of an exception rather than through returned values.
+The decorator @retry_catch

+    @retry_catch(10, exception=ValueError, initial_delay=1, exponential_backoff=1.2, loud=True)
+    def fails75percent_nottruthy_raisy():
+        r = random.random()
+        if r < 0.75:
+            raise ValueError("oops")
+        else:
+            return 0  # return a falsy value on success to test this is fine

 # TODO

 1. More realistic examples with supervisor functions

-2. Generic supervisor to convert any function to a function returning True/False based on whether an exception was thrown or not.
+2. ~~Generic supervisor to convert any function to a function returning True/False based on whether an exception was thrown or not.~~ I believe @retry_catch is a better approach for the general case, letting the user define helper functions to deal with special cases.

 3. Maybe it would be interesting to allow for customising the retry message rather than passing a boolean to "loud"